cyrillappert/StupidCMS/README.md

 ## 📁 Content Structure

-Your content lives in the `content/` directory using Markdown files:
+Your content lives in the `content/` directory using Markdown files.
+Each content directory may have exactly one markdown file.

 ```
 content/